Marching teams past and present

 Auckland Libraries

-Teams continue to perform overseas.
+Teams continue to perform against other countries.
 See Marching New Zealand:

 1993, 1997 & 1998: Lochiel of Wellington return to the Edinburgh Military Tattoo